brookisme/aiplatgo/README.md

     user_arg_2: 2
 ```

-The examples below assume there is config file named `config.yaml`, and use the `--echo`-flag which prints out the command without executing:
+The examples below assume the above config file is named `config.yaml`, and use the `--echo`-flag which prints out the command without executing:

 ```bash
 # local train